dtphuong2612/credit_scoring/README.md

 ## Reseach methods

-Some research methods that have been used in the project to improve the machine learning model for credit scoring in the risk management strategy of AYA Bank in Myanmar:
+Some research methods that have been used in the project to improve the machine learning model for credit scoring in the risk management strategy in Myanmar:
-- **Data collection**: Data in project include the borrower’s payment history, the amount of debt they have, the length of their credit history, employment history and income.
+- **Data collection**: Data in the project include the borrower’s payment history, the amount of debt they have, the length of their credit history, employment history, and income.

-- **Data Cleaning**: Data has been cleaned after collected to remove any errors or inconsistencies.
+- **Data Cleaning**: Data has been cleaned after collection to remove any errors or inconsistencies.
 This will ensure that the model is trained on the correct data.

 - **Feature Engineering**: After the data is clean, we need to design the features from the data.
 Features are the variables used to train the model.
 Features can be created by combining existing variables or by creating new ones from scratch.